dgelessus/NAGUS/docs/uru/sdl.rst

   5,:samp:`${DescName}`

 The ``DEFAULT`` attribute is not supported for variables with a nested SDL type.
+A nested SDL variable's default value is determined recursively by the default values for the individual nested variables.

 The blob data format of a nested SDL type is an :ref:`SDL blob body <sdl_blob_body>` (*without* a stream header)